gboigwe/CircleShare/README.md

 ### 1. **Connect Your Wallet** 💜
 - Open CircleShare in your browser
-- Click "Connect Wallet" to connect your Stacks wallet
+- Click "Connect Wallet" to connect your Web3 wallet (MetaMask recommended)
-- Ensure you're on Stacks Testnet
+- Ensure you're on Base Sepolia Testnet
 - *Your wallet is now ready to start sharing in circles*

 ### 2. **Create Your Circle** ⭕